 Wrist flexion and extension strengthening

-(See the wrist flexion and extension section of the Tennis Shoulder page in our PT Corner)
+(See the wrist flexion and extension section of our Tennis Elbow page)

 Elbow active range of motion

 With the arm at your side, bring the elbow up so that your fist is almost touching your shoulder.
 Then slowly allow your elbow to relax so that your arm, from the elbow down, lowers towards the floor.